JeremiePat/svg-extend/docs/getting-started.md

 // Enable the star extended element only
 // Feel free to create your own custom elements too extendSVGElements(star)

+// Note that extendSVGElements is asynchronous
+// and will be resolved only once the DOM is ready
 ```

 Build and call the resulting script in your HTML document: